jvohryzek/BrainEigenmodes_EDRLR/README.md

 4. `p4_HADES_DMT_latent_space_analysis_publication.m`: MATLAB script to calculate latent space analysis analysis

 ## Supplementary file descriptions
-1. `s1_HCP_denseFC_2_vertices.m`: MATLAB script to load the dense FC
+1. `generate_Figure2_eigenmode_analysis_32k_EDRLR_all_subjects_fmri.m`: MATLAB script to reproduce Figure 2
-2. `s2_HADES_basis_denseFC_vertex_on_HCP.m`: MATLAB scripts to run the laplace decomposition on the dense FC
+2. `generate_result1_eigenmode_analysis_32k_EDRLR_all_subjects_tmri.m`: MATLAB script to reproduce parts of Figure 3
-3. `s3_HADES_plotting_basis.m`: MATLAB script to plot the functional harmonics on the cortical surface
+3. `generate_Figure3_eigenmode_plotting_32k_connectome_v7_tk14.m`: MATLAB script to reproduce parts of Figure 3

 ## Installation
 Simply download the repository to get started.
-In order to run the code two additional files (Functional Harmonics (FHs) and projections of FHs to the DMT dataset) have to be downloaded from the OSF repository: https://osf.io/asntf/ you can find further instruction in the results folder.
+In order to generate the manuscript Figures additional files have to be downloaded from the OSF repository: [https://osf.io/asntf/](https://osf.io/3qjp5/).

-HADES pipeline [p1-p4].

-To run the code p1 uses the FHs projections on the fMRI resting-state data.
-The OSF repository provided the FHs projections onto the DMT dataset.

-For personal use the appropriate dataset FHs projections should be provided in the cifti 64k vertices format.

-Inside each code file, you'll find comments and documentation to guide you through usage.
-The repository serves as standalone for the HADES method.
-Please Consult the documentiaton for further guidance

-## Downloading data
-Due to privacy the DMT data is only provided in terms of the FHs projections.
-The original data is available upon request from the authors of the experiment.
-To derive the Functional Harmonics, the dense functional connectome of the HCP dataset was used and can be accessed here.
-Important: Certain parts of generate_paper_figures.m and generate_paper_suppfigures.m rely on this OSF-hosted data.
-Ensure it's saved in the correct folders for smooth script execution.

 ## Original data
 The original empirical data stem from the Human Connectome Project.
 Refer to the provided link for comprehensive access, licensing, and usage terms.
+Codes and parts of the analysis are built upon Pang et al. 2023 publication https://www.nature.com/articles/s41586-023-06098-1

 ## Compatibility
 Codes are tested on MATLAB versions R2023b.